-- on the difference between the closing market value of the common shares on the TSX as at the date of vesting and the exercise price of the option. - (2) The value of vested restricted share units is calculated as the number of common shares issuable under the restricted share units upon vesting multiplied by the closing market value of the common shares on the TSX as at the date of vesting.
+- (1) The value of unexercised in-the-money options on date vested is based on the number of options that became vested on the applicable date and is calculated on the difference between the closing market value of the common shares on the TSX as at the date of vesting and the exercise price of the option. - (2) The value of vested restricted share units is calculated as the number of common shares issuable under the restricted share units upon vesting multiplied by the closing market value of the common shares on the TSX as at the date of vesting.

-During the most recently completed financial year the President and COO exercised 75,000 options to acquire common shares of the Corporation at an exercise price of \$12.60.
+During the most recently completed financial year the President and COO exercised 250,000 options to acquire common shares of the Corporation at an exercise price of \$12.60 and the Senior Vice President, Technical Services exercised 100,000 options to acquire common shares of the Corporation at an exercise price of \$12.91.
 None of the other NEOs exercised any options to acquire common shares of the Corporation.
 The share based awards disclosed above are RSUs which vested during the year.
-In 2017, one tranche of 62,750 RSUs vested on March 3, 2017 in connection with the announcement of an updated resource estimate for the Kerr Deposit.